Stagecoach of the Condemned Review

 From The Spaghetti Western Database

 A bandit called Stevens (Bruno Corazzari) and his gang are thrown in jail after a stop at a farm ended in rape and murder.
 They tried to erase all evidence, but seem to have overlooked one person, who's now on his way to town to testify against them.
 One of Stevens' friends, a Mexican called Ramon Sartana (Fernando Sancho), holds up the stagecoach bringing the witness to town.
-The Mexican wants to stay some time in a safe place because he is not sure which one of the passengers is the witness.
-He chooses a coaching inn, not knowing that the owner (Richard Harrison) is a retired gunman, once known as the fastest gun in Texas ...
+Sancho is not sure which one of the passengers is the witness and therefore decides to make a stop at a coaching inn, not knowing that the owner (Richard Harrison) is a retired gunman, once known as the fastest gun in Texas ...

 According to Erika Blanc (who plays Harrison's wife) the film was shot during a rainy month, on a shoestring, on neglected, dilapidated sets: buckets and wash-tubs were used to catch the water and prevent the sets from being inundated (*2).
 Sancho is his usual ebullient self, but at the same time less relying on his usual mannerisms; he has more screen time and more lines to deliver than Harrison's gunslinger, who almost seems a supporting character.
 The look in Harrison's eyes is by the way so mean that I thought for a moment that he was supposed to be the villain.
 He also looks rather thin, no longer the huge, muscular guy from the peplum movies; he must have been told that Italian audiences preferred their western heroes lean (*3).